linuxpy76/PyNetNetworkAutomation/notes.md

 ### Sets

-There are no indices (sets are not ordered)
+- There are no indices (sets are not ordered)
+- There are no repeated elements in a set
+  - Duplicate elements are automatically removed
+- Sets are automatically sorted

 #### Adding elements to a list